-We can easily calculate the number of megabytes (MB) a vector of floating points (in double precision) will use as the number of elements times 8 (bytes/double) divided by 10^6 to convert from bytes to megabytes.
-(In some cases when considering computer memory, a megabyte is $1,048,576 = 2^{20} = 1024^2$ bytes (this is formally called a mebibyte) so slightly different than 10^6 - see here for more details).
-Finally, R has a special object that tells us about the characteristics of computer numbers on the machine that R is running on called .Machine.
-For example, .Machine\\$integer.max is $2147483647 = 2^{31} - 1$, which confirms how many bytes R is using for each integer (and that R is using a bit for the sign of the integer).
-Since we have both negative and positive numbers, we have $2 \cdot 2^{31} = 2^{32} = (2^8)^4$, i.e., 4 bytes, with each byte having 8 bits.
+We can easily calculate the number of megabytes (MB) a vector of floating points (in double precision) will use as the number of elements times 8 (bytes/double) divided by $10^6$ to convert from bytes to megabytes.
+(In some cases when considering computer memory, a megabyte is 1,048,576 = $2^{20} = 1024^2$ bytes (this is formally called a mebibyte) so slightly different than $10^6$ - see here for more details).

+Finally, numpy has some helper functions that can tell us about the characteristics of computer numbers on the machine that Python is running.